Time flew by: South Korean band BTS at 'Permission To Dance On Stage' virtual concert | Entertainment

 J-hope reminisced about the last on-ground concert that took place at the same venue.

 ''The empty main stadium makes me lonely...
 We poured our soul into it and prepared Permission to Dance On Stage.
-The circumstances are getting better I think, like the lyrics of 'Spring Day' we will come to meet you in person.''
+The circumstances are getting better, like the lyrics of 'Spring Day' we will come to meet you in person.''
 Jimin asked them to stay healthy and happy.

 ''I need motivation to move forward, but it seems to fade away...
 But what I felt today to see you offline again would give me enough motivation to jump with you.
 Just ARMY watching and having fun with us is enough,'' RM said, adding the concert was not the same without V.